BlindspotSoftware/dutctl/pkg/module/shell/README.md

 # Shell

-This module executes a shell command on the DUT agent.
+This module executes a shell command on the DUT Agent.

 ```
 ARGUMENTS: